 Summer Institute program participants are strongly encouraged to live on campus, though this is not required.
 Students already living in the Bay Area may opt to commute to the Institute as a day program.
 Non-local students have several options for housing, some of which include meals.
 The following links will give you an idea of housing costs in the Berkeley area.

-- We highly recommend Berkeley Student Co-op housing, and Cloyne Court in particular.
+- We highly recommend Berkeley Student Co-op housing

 - International House: only a five-minute walk from Wurster Hall, International House has rooms available in the summer and they also offer meals.

 - UC Berkeley dorms: Berkeley Residence Halls often have available rooms for visiting students during the summer sessions.

 - Cal Rentals: this subscription service is set up specifically to help summer student visitors find sublets around campus.
 Email them after March 1 to request their Summer Housing Bulletin.

 - CED Summer Programs Facebook Page: incoming Institute students use this page to trade house-hunting tips and share leads (by invitation only).

 - Berkeley Lab Guest House: located on the Lawrence Berkeley National Laboratory campus, guests can access the UC Berkeley campus via shuttle bus, car, bicycle, or foot.
 It offers standard, large, and studio rooms.

 - Craigslist: many summer students find sublets in the neighborhood - keep in mind that many more options become available during the summertime.

 - Summer Sessions maintains a list of non-UC affiliated housing options.